 How do you write a good bug report?
-And what details should you include?
+What information should you include, and what’s the best way to report a bug?
 Fear not: in this blog post, we’ll explore the best practices for bug reporting.

 So, you’ve just told your developer team that you found a bug.
 Instantly, you hear the dreaded reply… “I need more information.”